MarchyJun/MarchyJun.github.io/_others/MatrixDecomposition-1-DecompositionMethods.md

 # 1. Eigenvalue & Eigenvector

 All matrix has some information and the information must not be changed according to how we see the matrix : in rows, or in columns.
-Eigenvalue and Eigenvector is related to this essential information of its matrix.
+Eigenvalue and Eigenvector are related to this essential information of its matrix.
 For any square matrix A, we define $\lambda$ and $\vec{v}$($\ne$ 0) satisfying $A\vec{v} = \lambda \vec{v}$ as eigenvalue $\lambda$ and eigenvector $\vec{v}$ of the matrix A. Now let's find eigenvalue and eigenvector of A(p by p).
 $$ \,\\
 \qquad